solo-io/gloo/docs/content/guides/integrations/service_mesh/gloo_istio_mtls/older_istio_versions.md

 {{% expand "Click to see instructions for Istio 1.1.x." %}}

-Gloo can easily and automatically plug into the Istio SDS architecture.
-To allow Gloo to do this, let's configure the Gloo gateway proxy (Envoy) to communicate with the Istio SDS over the Unix Domain Socket:
+Gloo Edge can easily and automatically plug into the Istio SDS architecture.
+To allow Gloo Edge to do this, let's configure the Gloo Edge gateway proxy (Envoy) to communicate with the Istio SDS over the Unix Domain Socket:

 Here's an example of an edited deployment:
 {{< highlight yaml "hl_lines=51-52 63-66" >}}